GautamDeepak/EMM/EMM_Prac_01.md

 9. Try modifying the variable name "height" as well as the variable value to print your height.

-Self-assessment question: Write a script that prints a person’s age.
-Use two variables to store the person name and age.
+**Question:** *Write a script that prints a person’s age.
+Use two variables to store the person name and age.*

 10. The best way to learn Scripting is to modify the script and make many mistakes - many many mistakes.
 If you are new to scripting and JavaScript, try to change and run the script and see what happens.